polvallverdu/azuracast-np/README.md

 ## Testing

-This project uses [Bun](https://bun.sh/) for testing.
+This project uses vitest for testing.
 To run tests:

 ```
-bun test
+bun run test
 ```

 ## License